 Put the clicker in your right hand as well and load your left hand with treats.
 Put one finger out on the treat hand, like you were pointing at something.
 Encourage your dog to chase that finger (remember, this is a fun game, not a boring obedience exercise!)Click and treat right as they get close to the hand target.
 After about ten times in a quiet setting, your dog will probably follow the target with no food in the target hand.
 Click and feed your dog dog a treat from somewhere else, like your right hand.
 You'll need to work on being able to stand up straight while your dog does this.
 If she jumps, just click when she's on the floor, and she'll stay on the floor more.
 Remember, dogs do what works!

 - Work on your relationship.
 Pulling on the leash can be a sign that your relationship with your dog could use a little tweaking.
 Do you demand that he pay attention to you without you paying attention to him?
-One way to improve your relationship is to consistently ask your dog to Say Please to get what he wants. (see our handout on the Say Please Protocol.)
-On a walk, for example, you can ask him to sit and look at you before he is allowed to take a long time sniffing something.
+One way to improve your dog's response to cues is to use real life rewards, the things your dog wants anyway (see our handout on the Say Please Protocol.)

 Physical Tools for Loose Leash Walking